Graph Modeling, How to

 Graphlytic: Query Template Find all Service nodes Run_Query Button

 The results are displayed.
-In this case, with the prepared Query Template the user found 22 nodes:
+In this case, with the prepared Query Template, the user found 22 nodes:

 Graphlytic: Query Template Results for Query Find_all_Service_nodes